sdingcn/closure/README.md

 There are three types of objects: integer, closure, void (with only one value obtainable by calling `void`).
 All objects are immutable.

 All variables are bound to keys (locations) of a global Python dictionary, which maps keys to Expr objects.
-Binding a variable to another variable only copies the key/location.
+Binding a variable always creates a new location, including binding to another variable.
 Variables are immutable once bound.
 Garbage collection removes dictionary entries unreachable from the current call stack, and can only be triggered by calling `gc`.

 All functions are closures (including built-in ones, which are closures with the empty environment).